dapplets/dapplet-docs/docs/ex01-extra-button.md

 ## 2. Implement a server counter storage

-Add the storage for the counters in `server/index.js`.
+Add a storage for the counters in `server/index.js`.

 ```js
 const counter = {};
 ```

-Initialize the counter for the current tweet.
+Initialize a counter for the current tweet.

 ```js
 if (!Object.prototype.hasOwnProperty.call(counter, tweetId)) {